-The SPCA urges consumers to choose cruelty-free fashion.
 Research shows that a majority of fur farm animals live out their lives in cramped conditions before suffering a violent and painful death.
-These poor animals need your help, please do not wear fur and pass the message to your friends.
+These poor animals need your help; choose cruelty-free fashion, and pass the message on to your friends.

 Today with advances in clothing technology there are alternatives to fur that provide better protection from the elements.
-In terms of animal welfare we can no longer justify the use and abuse of animals by the fur trade to produce what are effectively vanity items.
+There is simply no need to use and abuse animals to produce what are only vanity items.

 Contrary to popular belief, the condition of how the animal is kept has little bearing on the quality of fur.
-In other words, good fur quality does not equal good animal welfare.
+In other words, good quality fur does not mean good animal welfare.

-One current fur industry marketing strategy is to try to re-brand fur as eco-friendly.
-Far from being a "natural" and environmentally friendly choice, the fur industry requires toxic chemicals such as chromium, formaldehyde and napthalene to stop the pelts from rotting.
+The fur industry is trying to re-brand itself as eco-friendly.
+Far from being a “natural” and environmentally friendly choice, the fur industry requires toxic chemicals such as chromium, formaldehyde and naphthalene to stop the pelts from rotting.
 They require up to 60 times more energy to process than manufacturing synthetic fur.

-An investigation by the Humane Society of the United States revealed that even well known brands such as Tommy Hilfiger and Donna Karan were unaware that their fake fur trim was actually dog fur.
+An investigation by the Humane Society of the United States revealed that even well-known brands such as Tommy Hilfiger and Donna Karan were unaware that some fake fur trim they use was actually dog fur.

 To check if the fur you have is real or fake:

-Never wear fur or fur-trimmed products and pass the message to your friends.
+Never wear fur or fur-trimmed products, and pass the message to your friends.
 If you suspect that a fake fur product that you have bought contains real fur, please contact the Consumer Council.
-However, to be absolutely safe, simply avoid all fur products.